Skip to main content

 4.4. save: Saving a Draft

+The save action saves the current data and state of a task form without completing the task or advancing the process.
 This is a crucial user experience feature for long or complex forms where a user might need to gather information over time.
 It allows them to save a draft of their work and return to it later.
 The task remains assigned to them, and the workflow does not progress.

 Configuration